-At 31 March 2011, the Authority had no contractual obligations for the construction or enhancement of investment property in 2011/12 and future years budgeted to cost.
-Similar commitments at 31 March 2010 were £0.101m.
+At 31 March 2012, the Authority had no contractual obligations for the construction or enhancement of investment property in 2012/13 and future years budgeted to cost.
+There were no similar commitments at 31 March 2011.

 The following table summarises the movement in fair value of investment properties over the year: